-14. Members are encouraged to report their own BWC violation(s) to their supervisor(s).
+- Members are encouraged to report their own BWC violation(s) to their supervisor(s).
 A self-reported violation may avoid discipline, provided that the violation is inadvertent and meets the criteria established in this Chapter.
-One self-reported violation that is eligible for redirection is not counted against the member's three allotted instances.
+One self-reported violation that is eligible for non-disciplinary counseling is not counted against the member's three allotted instances. - 13.
+When a supervisor documents counseling for a self-reported violation, he or she must specify that the violation was self-reported and therefore is not counted among the three instances of allowable non-disciplinary counseling for BWC violations.
+For example, if a member has three previous BWC violations for which he or she received documented

-- 15. When a supervisor documents redirection for a self-reported violation, he or she must specify that the violation was self-reported and therefore is not counted among the three instances of allowable redirection for BWC violations.
-For example, if a member has three previous BWC violations for which he or she received documented redirection, he or she could be eligible for another year of redirection if a fourth violation is self-reported. - 16.
-The self-reporting provision applies only once during the yearlong period of redirection.
-A subsequent self-reported, unintentional BWC violation shall be counted against the member's three allotted instances of redirection.
+- non-disciplinary counseling within a one-year period, he or she could be eligible for non-disciplinary counseling if a fourth violation is self-reported. - 14.
+The self-reporting provision applies only once per year (rolling 12-month period).
+A subsequent self-reported, unintentional BWC violation shall be counted against the member's three allotted instances eligible for non-disciplinary counseling.